ImKKingshuk/Awesome-HyperOS/README.md

 <h1 align="center">Awesome-HyperOS</h1>

-<p align="center">A curated list of awesome resources, tools, guides, and mods for Xiaomi HyperOS.
+<p align="center">A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.</p>

 ![HyperOS Logo](/XiaomiHyperOS.png)